guessit-io/guessit/README.rst

       -C ALLOWED_COUNTRIES, --allowed-countries ALLOWED_COUNTRIES
                             Allowed country (can be used multiple times) -E, --episode-prefer-number
-                            Guess "serie.213.avi" as the episodeNumber 213.
-                            Without this option, it will be guessed as season 2, episodeNumber 13
-      -T EXPECTED_TITLE, --expected-title EXPECTED_TITLE
+                            Guess "serie.213.avi" as the episode 213.
+Without this option, it will be guessed as season 2, episode 13 -T EXPECTED_TITLE, --expected-title EXPECTED_TITLE
                             Expected title to parse (can be used multiple times)